RussOakham/wanderlust-recipes/testing.md

 </details>

  - unbalanced-tuple-unpacking & unused-variable (per_page, offset):
       This relates to code used by flask-paginate to automate content pagination.
-The code was taken directly from their own installation guide, changes to the code causes the site to fail on page load.
+The code was taken directly from their installation guide, changes to the code cause the site to fail on page load.
  - invalid-name & unused-argument:
       'e' is an accepted variable, used to capture errors in error handling functionality.
  - unused-import:
       'env' is the local file used to configure the development environment, as it is not pushed to live via .gitignore, pylint incorrectly believes the function is not used.

 To clean up these false positives, I created a .pylintrc file and added the below rules to allow for these warning instances.
-By doing so, my app.py file now returns 10/10 score.
+By doing so, my app.py file now returns a 10/10 score.

 <details>
 <summary>.pylintrc</summary>